 What will Transylvania consider for my admission?

-We will consider, as we always have, a student’s high school transcript, application information, the essay, and any supplemental materials.
+We will consider, as we always have, a student’s high school transcript, application information, the essay, a letter of recommendation from a teacher or high school guidance counselor and any supplemental materials.
 The strength of the high school, the rigor of the curriculum and the class rank are considered in the process.

-While not required, a personal interview is highly recommended to assist us with evaluating your admission.
+While not required, a personal (virtual) interview is highly recommended to assist us with evaluating your admission.